doctorray117/minecraft-ondemand/cdk/README.md

 # Introduction

 Cloud Development Kit (CDK) is a relatively easy way to deploy infrastructure as code.
-Within the context of this project, this is a CDK implementation of almonst all of the required items to bring up and operate this project with some customizations.
+Within the context of this project, this is a CDK implementation of almost all of the required items to bring up and operate this project with some customizations.
 This guide is built for beginners and is tailored toward a Windows experience.
 Advanced or Linux users can gloss over the stuff that doesn't apply to them.

 # Quickest Start (Windows)
 Linux friends should be able to adapt this to their needs.